What is GenLayer? [Basics-Part I]

 AI, namely LLMs, are good at processing your instructions, called prompts, and finding information on the internet.

 Now if you combine Smart Contracts and LLMs: et voila.
 That’s GenLayer’s so called “Intelligent Contracts”.
-The core of our AI-powered Blockchain.
+The core of our Intelligent Blockchain.

 GenLayer’s Intelligent Contracts can do anything a smart contract can, such as executing simple transactions once certain conditions are met.
 Additionally, they have the same capacities traditional LLMs have: Finding information on the Internet and processing your instructions in plain English.
 Oracles f.i. become obsolete with GenLayer as it can natively bring information on-chain by connecting to LLMs.